3.11.14 Consequences for not meeting mutual obligation requirements - Job Seeker Compliance Framework

 Role of providers

-CDP providers do not make compliance decisions under social security law.
-Providers report non-compliance to Services Australia, for Services Australia to make compliance penalty decisions.
-Providers are to consider the above objectives when deciding whether to report non-compliance.
-Guidelines for providers emphasise the discretion they have to consider strategies such as giving a participant another chance to attend an appointment, if they believe this will be a more effective way of re-engaging the participant than compliance action.
+RAES providers can make decisions that suspend payments, but do not make compliance penalty or cancellation decisions under social security law.
+Providers report non-compliance to Services Australia, for Services Australia to make compliance penalty and cancellation decisions.
+Providers are to consider the objectives of the JSCF, that is participant engagement and not penalising participants who have a reasonable excuse, when deciding whether to report non-compliance.
+Operational guidelines for providers emphasise the discretion they have to consider strategies such as giving a participant another chance to attend an appointment, if they believe this will be a more effective way of re-engaging the participant than compliance action.

 Role of Services Australia